alexey1607/scalyr-community/guides/how-to-monitor-nginx-the-complete-guide.md

 If you want to dig deeper, take a spin through [Zen and the Art of Server Monitoring](zen-and-the-art-of-server-monitoring.md).
 It will give you a systematic framework for thinking about system monitoring.

 Next, read [How to Set Alerts](how-to-set-alerts.md) to get a deeper understanding of how to build intelligent alerts and set notification thresholds properly.
-The primary goal here is to minimize false alarms, without missing real incidents.
+The primary goal here is to minimize false alarms without missing real incidents.

 Finally, take a look at our [In-Depth Guide to Nginx Metrics](an-in-depth-guide-to-nginx-metrics.md).
 Think of that as an addendum / appendix to this guide.
 It examines the complete list of available Nginx metrics, what exactly they measure, and what exactly they mean.